 You feel stuck!
 You are not living the life you want; you don’t feel comfortable being yourself.
 You’re capabilities aren’t in alignment with how you want to be.
-While that sucks, here’s the good news, changing self-esteem is not rocket science.
-But if you want to change, it will require you to be different from how you want to be and most of us resist being different from what we want.
-This makes changing self-esteem seem scary.
+Yes that sucks and there’s good news, changing self-esteem is not rocket science.
+But if you want to change, it will require you to be different from how you currently are and most of us resist being different from what we are familar with.
+This makes changing seem scary, especially when what you want to change is your self-esteem.
+People get stuck in the defeatest thinking that how they are is how they have to be.
 Yet consider this, if your self-esteem is low, are you really being yourself?

 When seeking treatment for anxiety disorders such as OCD, GAD, or Social Anxiety, making sense of the overwhelming options available can be stressful.
-What is the best way to treat emotional or mental distress depends on personal preference, how one defines their disorder, what type of change they expect, social stigmas and financial concerns.
-These and other reasons will keep the majority of those suffering from anxiety disorders from ever seeking help.
-A high percentage of those getting treatment for Anxiety Disorders will not receive adequate help or finish their treatment.Read More
+What is the best way to treat emotional or mental distress depends on personal preference, how hopeless one feels, how one defines their disorder, what type of change they expect, social stigmas and financial concerns.
+These and other reasons will keep many from seeking help and a high percentage of those getting treatment for Anxiety Disorders will never receive adequate help or finish their treatment.Read More

 Why would someone want to try meditation for OCD?
 After all, meditation has a bad rap.
 It’s often associated with new age mumbo jumbo and mysticism.
 It’s used by people who eat granola bars and drink wheat grass juice.
 The practice of meditation even conflicts with certain Christian beliefs.